RonenNess/Shaku/README.md

 When loading the `FontTexture` you can provide additional parameters, to learn more about them check out the [API Docs](docs/assets_font_texture_asset.md).

-To illustrate the concept of `Font Textures` better, here's a saved font texture that was generated via `assets.loadFontTexture()` in the drawing texts demo (TODO LINK):
+To illustrate the concept of `Font Textures` better, here's a saved font texture that was generated via `assets.loadFontTexture()` in the [drawing texts demo](https://ronenness.github.io/Shaku/demo/gfx_draw_text.html):

 ![font texture](resources/font-texture.png)